 You cannot breed mice and rats.
-They are not the same species, despite the fact that they might look similar in some cases.
+This is because they are not the same species, even though they might look similar in some cases.

-Their genetics are just not the same, and it cannot happen naturally.
-Even if you tried, you’d still fail at breeding rats and mice together.
+Their genetics are not the same, and they cannot happen naturally.
+So you’d still fail at breeding rats and mice together even if you tried.

 Can a Rat Kill a Pet Mouse?

-In the end, rats pose a threat to mouse well-being, and might also cause death.
+In the end, rats threaten the mouse’s well-being and might also cause death.
 As they are aggressive and territorial, they can also attack the mouse.
-The mouse can get injured and hurt by them, and can even lose their life in the process.
+The mouse can get injured and hurt by them and can even lose its life in the process.

-Can You Have Rat and Mice in Same Enclosure?
+Can You Have Rat and Mice in the Same Enclosure?

 Do Rats and Mice Get Along?

-Under the right circumstances; or more accurately circumstance, mice and rats can be housed together.
+Under the right circumstances, or more accurately, cases, mice, and rats can be housed together.

-Female rats that have experienced motherhood are highly receptive of babies, of their own species and pretty much anything that they can nurse and pretend are their own babies.
+Female rats that have experienced motherhood are highly receptive to babies of their species, and pretty much anything they can nurse and pretend is their babies.

 Rats are known to be great mothers, even raising their young together, and if rats in the same cage/environment have multiple litters with multiple mothers, and the mothers are of the same pack, they will view all babies as their own.

-That means they will “kidnap” babies from the rest of the mothers, or often times they will combine them into a big pile of “pinkish sight”.
+That means they will “kidnap” babies from the rest of the mothers, or often they will combine them into a big pile of “pinkish sight.”

 Rats are notorious for killing mice and stealing their babies if they have given birth within a week of finding a nest with newborn pups.

 So, can rats and mice live together?
 Well, the answer is No!
-Mice and rats being housed together is not recommended for many reasons.
-The mice can get hurt and will not live its best life if housed together with ratties.
-It’s better to keep them separately and buy separate cages/enclosures if you really want to own them both.
+Mice and rats being housed together are not recommended for many reasons.
+First, the mice can get hurt and will not live their best life if housed together with ratties.
+It’s better to keep them separately and buy separate cages/enclosures if you want to own them.